johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 ### The RxJs Debug Operator - Implementation Conclusion

 ### The RxJs forkJoin Operator - In-Depth Explanation and Practical Example

+- Introduce the [`forkJoin()`](https://rxjs.dev/api/index/function/forkJoin) operator making us able to launch several tasks in parallel, wait for those tasks to complete, and then use the combined results together

 ## RxJs Subjects and the Store Pattern
 ### Subjects and Stores - New Section Kickoff